Telework and Energy

 - Compressed working week: introduce programmes with employer backing

-to weather a crisis is to be prepared for it well in advance.
-For more on a similar potential
+to weather a crisis is to be prepared for it well in advance or, better, to try to avert it altogether.

 crisis situation consider the bird flu problem.